-I am recognised by The Legal 500 2018 as a ‘next generation lawyer’ and by Chambers and Partners 2019 as ‘an associate to watch’.
+I am recognised by The Legal 500 2019 as a ‘next generation lawyer’ and by Chambers and Partners 2020 as a ‘rising star’.

 Other matters where I have achieved successful outcomes for clients include: